jcrigby/git-examples/docs/index.md

 An option that you may not have ever heard of is the `-g` for graphical or at least as graphical as terminal output can be.

-Adding lines like these to your .gitconfig give you three flavours or graphical git log.
+Adding lines like these to your .gitconfig will give you three flavours of graphical git log.

 ```
 [alias]